 Next, you’ll climb aboard the Canadian Train, which will carry you across prairies and mountains, through cities and vast empty plains towards the Pacific city of Vancouver.
 From here, you’ll drive over to Vancouver Island, where you’ll find rugged beaches, lush forests and shy black bears eating crabs along the shore.
 An iconic journey across the continent, combining cities and wilderness, this trip is a fantastic way to experience the best of Canada.

 This itinerary can be tailored to suit your requirements; please contact one of our consultants to start planning your dream trip.

 Depart the UK from your chosen airport.
-You’ll arrive in Toronto on the same day and catch a scheduled transfer into the city, where you’ll be dropped at your hotel and check-in for three nights.
+On arrival into Toronto, you will make your own way to your hotel and check-in for three nights.

 Today is yours to explore the city at your leisure.
 Toronto is famous for its museums and galleries, so why not head to the Art Gallery of Ontario?
 Full of Canadian, American and European art, the museum is a highlight of any trip to this cosmopolitan city.

 Enjoy a bowl of ‘poutine’ for lunch, a combination of chips, gravy and cheese curds (it's the ultimate Canadian comfort food), before spending the afternoon wandering through Chinatown and Kensington Market.
 These colourful neighbourhoods reveal Toronto’s multicultural heritage and independent roots – you won’t find any Starbucks or McDonald’s here.